sapariduo/gopandas/README.md

 Series are basically maps of values with indices as keys.

 ## Initialize series
-Series can be construct with maps or slices of values.
+Series can be constructed with maps or slices of values.
 Maps are used as input if there is a need to specify the indices of the values.
-Indices avec empty interfaces so feel free to use what you want.
+Indices are empty interfaces so feel free to use what you want.
 If slices are used the indices will be the positions in the slices of the values.
-Gopandas will convert automatically all types that are compatibles with the section types.
+Gopandas will convert automatically all types that are compatibles with the gopandas types (see section types).

 ```
 import